lrq3000/pyFileFixity/README.rst

 Quickstart
 ----------

+Runs on Python 2.7.10 and on PyPy (not yet ported to Python 3 but the libraries are already compatible).

 - To generate a monitoring database (to later check if files were changed, but no possibility of repairing):

 ``python rfigc.py -i "your_folder" -d "dbhash.csv" -g -f -l "log.txt"``